import-js/eslint-plugin-import/docs/rules/no-unused-modules.md

 ### Usage

-In order for this plugin to work, one of the options `missingExports` or `unusedExports` must be enabled (see "Options" section below).
+In order for this plugin to work, at least one of the options `missingExports` or `unusedExports` must be enabled (see "Options" section below).
 In the future, these options will be enabled by default (see https://github.com/import-js/eslint-plugin-import/issues/1324)

 Example:
 ```